For people in small churches everywhere … written especially for women

 - Get Rid of the Red Cape: Wonder Woman is Just a Cartoon

-- Quit Trying So Hard: Why you need to Stop Running and Start Sailing
+- Quit Trying So Hard: Stop Running and Start Sailing

 - Put First Things First: You will Never Finish your To-do List

-- Remember Hagar: You are Not “Subject To” Appraisal
+- Keep Hagar in Mind: You are Not “Subject To” Appraisal

 I read an article proposing that parenting doesn’t matter as much as we think.
 It explained that children are born with genetic presets to being resilient, or not.